aelassas/godsim/README.md

 # GodSim

 GodSim is an interactive simulator that demonstrates classical and modern philosophical arguments for the existence of God using TypeScript and React.
 Each argument is accompanied by a code simulation, showing the logic behind the proof.
-The simulator is demonstrates logical reasoning, not empirical proof.
+The simulator demonstrates logical reasoning, not empirical proof.

 ## Features